Record and Play Audio

 audiorecorder object uses a sample rate of

-8000 hertz, a depth of 8 bits (8 bits per sample), and a single audio channel.
+8000 Hz, a depth of 8 bits (8 bits per sample), and a single audio channel.
+With

-These settings minimize the required amount of data storage.
+these settings, the required amount of data storage is low.
 For higher quality

 recordings, increase the sample rate or bit depth.